University of Delaware: Colleges and schools

-The College of Earth, Ocean and Environment (CEOE) is made up of the Department of Geography and Spatial Sciences, the Department of Earth Sciences, and the School of Marine Science and Policy.
+The College of Earth, Ocean and Environment is made up of the Department of Geography and Spatial Sciences, the Department of Earth Sciences, and the School of Marine Science and Policy.
 There are four programs in the School of Marine Science and Policy: Marine Biosciences, Oceanography, Physical Ocean Science and Engineering, and Marine Policy.
 The college offers over nine undergraduate majors, 17 graduate degrees and two professional certificates.
 Fall 2019 enrollment included 397 undergraduate students and 183 graduate students.